Message from Chair of Nursing Department

 Required Background Checks

 Due to the requirement by clinical sites in Connecticut for nursing students to have completed background checks PRIOR to beginning a clinical experience, our school has partnered with CT.
 League for Nursing (CLN) to coordinate this service.
+On occasion clinical agencies may request students to comply with drug testing and fingerprinting.

 Admission to Graduate Program